Excel (band): First demos, Split Image and The Joke's on You (1985–1993)

+Seeking Refuge and disbandment (1993–2000)

 In 1993, Siegel returned to Infectious Grooves to record the album Sarsippius' Ark on February 16 of the same year; then he and Greg Saenz got together to form the power trio My Head, leaving Excel definitely.
 After three years of silence, with Brandon Rudley, from the San Fernando Valley metal band Immorally Demonic, on guitar and Max Asher (listed on credits as "Max") on drums, Excel returned with a new stoner metal style to record a new split album with the band Shrine.
 They recorded their last single to promote their third studio album: Seeking Refuge, released August 29, 1995.
 After releasing the album Clements was unable to find a replacement for Max Asher on drums, preventing the band from playing live shows.
-Vic Caruso joined Excel as drummer and toured with the band in support of the album, playing at the "Board in Orange County" festival at the CSU Dominguez Hills Velodrome in Carson, CA in May 1995.
+Vic Caruso joined Excel as drummer and toured with the band in support of the album, playing at the Board in Orange County festival at the CSU Dominguez Hills Velodrome in Carson, CA in May 1995.
 Caruso can be seen playing drums in the music video for "Unenslaved".
 The band toured the US, headlining shows and also opening for bands such as Marilyn Manson.
-In 2000, Rudley died from a brain aneurysm at the age of 25, and Excel was officially disbanded a few months later.
+In 2000, Rudley died from a brain aneurysm at the age of 25 and Excel was officially disbanded a few months later.

 In May 2006, singer Dan Clements joined forces with original Suicidal Tendencies members Grant Estes (guitar), Amery Smith (drums) and Louiche Mayorga (bass) and the former No Mercy Kevin Guercio (vocals) to form the band Against to record two tracks for a new split album called Welcome 2 Venice.
-After the release of the album there were rumors about a possible Excel reunion, however Clements said he had no intentions of re-forming the band and did not want anyone to take Against as a return of the group.
+After the release of the album there were rumors about a possible Excel reunion, however Clements said he had no intentions of reforming the band and did not want anyone to take Against as a return of the group.

+Reunion (2012–present)

 Excel announced their reunion in January 2012.
-Involved in the reunion include Dan Clements on vocals, Shaun Ross on bass and Greg Saenz on drums; Adam Siegel was asked to participate but he declined the offer.
-Alex Barreto, a long time friend of the band, replaced Siegel on guitar.
-On March 30, 2013, Excel played their first reunion at a private party at RVCA in Los Angeles, California.
+Involved in the reunion at the time were Dan Clements on vocals, Shaun Ross on bass and Greg Saenz on drums; guitarist Adam Siegel was asked to participate but he declined the offer, and the band replaced him with Alex Barreto.
+On March 30, 2013, Excel played their first reunion show at a private party at RVCA in Los Angeles, California.

-Excel is still active as of 2019, and they perform shows occasionally, mostly around the areas of Southern California.
-The band has also been reportedly working on new music.
+Excel is still active as of 2025, and they perform shows occasionally, mostly around the areas of Southern California.
+The band is currently working on new music for their first studio album in over three decades.